 The Compensation Committee has authority to retain compensation consulting firms to assist it in the evaluation of executive officer and employee compensation and benefit programs.
-In 2020, the Compensation Committee retained a specialized consultant to review the Bank's Salary Compensation scheme.
-The results of the consultant's review are expected to be presented to the Board for consideration in 2021.
+In 2021, the Compensation Committee retained a specialized consultant to review the Bank's Salary Compensation scheme.
+The results of the consultant's review were presented and approved by the Board in December 2021.